PetterTech/blog/content/posts/2011-08-24-using-remote-desktop-over-an-ssh-tunnel.md

 All done!

-Note: You don&#8217;t have to have a linux server running at home to do this, any device running an ssh server will do.
+Note: You don't have to have a linux server running at home to do this, any device running an ssh server will do.
 For example if you only have windows devices, you can use [MobaSSH][2]

  [1]: http://cloud.kemta.net/?p=24
  [2]: http://mobassh.mobatek.net/